Denise Minger - Recovered Raw Foodist

 For those who do NOT know, the China Study advocates an all-vegetarian diet.
 Many vegans view it as their bible.
 However, if I got it correct, Dr. Campbell actually claims in his book that consuming 5 percent of your food from animal-sources is acceptable.

-What she did do was paste what seemed like a 40-page term paper into one Wordpress gigantic Blog post.
+What Denise did in her SOS Blog was paste what seemed like a 40-page term paper into one Wordpress gigantic post.
 While what she wrote was interesting, unless you happen to have a super computer with tons of RAM and free hard disk space; her analysis would probably bog down your Web browser.
 With everything posted in one monstrously big post, her stream of thought writing style makes referencing each of her major criticisms of the China Study next to impossible.
 Worst than that, she wrote ten more additional posts, just as big, on the same subject.

 Was the China Study Debunked?